SEAT, Skoda and Volkswagen: what’s the difference?

 SEAT had a longstanding relationship with Fiat from the 1950s to the 1980s, and shortly after this ended it was taken over by the Volkswagen Group.

-SEAT has six key models, starting with the Mii city car (which is mechanically identical to the Skoda Citigo and VW up!), then moving on to the small Ibiza hatchback, the mid-size Toledo hatchback and the larger Leon family hatchback.
-It also makes the seven-seater Alhambra MPV and the recently introduced Ateca SUV.
+SEAT has six key models, starting with the Mii city car (which is electric only and related to the VW up!), then moving on to the small Ibiza hatchback and the larger Leon family hatchback.
+It also makes the seven-seater Alhambra MPV and the Ateca, Arona and Tarraco SUVs.

-Although different cars get slightly different specifications, most SEATs are available in entry-level S, mid-range SE and top-spec FR-Line form; the latter prioritises sporty looks, and some FR-line models have firmer suspension for a more involving drive.
-Ecomotive SEATs have been tweaked for maximum efficiency and minimal emissions.
+Although different cars get slightly different specifications, most SEATs are available in SE, SE Dynamic, FR and FR Sport trim levels.
+The latter prioritises sporty looks, and some FR-line models have firmer suspension for a more involving drive.
+There are also e-Hybrid versions of some models with plug-in hybrid power.

-While it’s fair to say there are many similarities between SEATs and other cars in the Volkswagen Group (just compare the Alhambra’s dashboard with the VW Sharan’s), SEAT does have a distinct identity and buyers tend to expect the following characteristics from their cars:
+While it’s fair to say there are many similarities between SEATs and other cars in the Volkswagen Group, SEAT does have a distinct identity and buyers tend to expect the following characteristics from their cars:

 Stylish looks: for many car buyers, appearances are a top priority, and some consider SEATs to be better-looking than equivalent Skodas or Volkswagens.
 Many SEATs feature dramatic ‘creases’ in their bodywork, intended to emphasise motion and give an assertive stance, while the brand has been quoted as saying its image is “dynamic, young-spirited and design-driven”.